-To ensure the Board is well equipped to discharge its responsibilities it has established guidelines for the nomination and selection of Directors and for the operation of the Board.
+To ensure the Board is well equipped to discharge its responsibilities it has established guidelines for the nomination and selection of directors and for the operation of the Board.

 The Directors are focused on fulfilling their responsibilities individually and as a Board to all of the Company stakeholders.
 That involves the recognition of, and a need to adopt, principles of good corporate governance.
-The Board supports the guidelines on the "Principles of Good Corporate Governance and Best Practice Recommendations" established by the ASX Corporate Governance Council.
+The Board supports the guidelines of "The Corporate Governance Principles and Recommendations" established by the ASX Corporate Governance Council.

-Given the size and structure of the company, the nature of its business, the stage of its development and the cost of strict and detailed compliance with all of the recommendations, the company has adopted some modified systems, procedures and practices which it considers allow it to meet the principles of good corporate governance.
-In accordance with the ASX Corporate Governance Council's recommendations, the Corporate Governance Statement must now contain specific information, and also report on the Company's adoption of the Council's best practice recommendations on an exception basis, whereby disclosure is required of any recommendations that have not been adopted by the Company, together with the reasons why.
-The Company's corporate governance principles and policies are therefore structured with reference to the Corporate Governance Council's best practice recommendations, which are as follows:
+Given the size and structure of the Company, the nature of its business, the stage of its development and the cost of strict and detailed compliance with all of the recommendations, the Company has adopted some modified systems, procedures and practices which it considers allow it to meet the principles of good corporate governance.

+In accordance with the ASX Corporate Governance Council's recommendations, the Corporate Governance Statement must now contain specific information, and also report on the Company's adoption of the Council's principles and recommendations on an exception basis, whereby disclosure is required of any recommendations that have not been adopted by the Company, together with the reasons why.
+The Company's corporate governance principles and policies are therefore structured with reference to the Corporate Governance Council's corporate governance principles and recommendations, which are as follows:

-- 1. Lay solid foundations for management and oversight;
+- Lay solid foundations for management and oversight;

-- 2. Structure the Board to add value;
+- 2. Structure the Board to add value:

 - 3. Promote ethical and responsible decision making;

 - 4. Safeguard integrity in financial reporting;

 - 5. Make timely and balanced disclosure;

 - 6. Respect the rights of shareholders;

-- 7. Recognise and manage risk;
+- 7. Recognise and manage risk; and

-- 8. Encourage enhanced performance;

-- 9. Remunerate fairly and responsibly; and
+- 8. Remunerate fairly and responsibly.

-- 10. Recognise the legitimate interests of stakeholders.